 We believe that every employee is an expert in their job and thus best positioned to seek improvements.
-We empower employees through our continuous learning approaches to learn to spot and eliminate resources in business processes.
-Exemplary contributions are acknowledged through awards such as Top Kaizen Awards, EVA Awards, and the best teams and individuals are recognised at the annual Business Excellence Seminar as well as best practices and project sharing sessions.
+We empower employees through our continuous learning approaches to learn to spot and eliminate waste in our business processes.
+Exemplary contributions are shared and acknowledged through awards such as Top Kaizen Awards and Best EVA Awards.
+Award winning teams and individuals are also recognised at our annual Business Excellence Seminar.

-11. People Excellence
+10. People Excellence

 Investment in our people is the key to our continued success and delivery of strategic advantage locally and globally.
-Our human capital management and development programmes are driven by our People Excellence and Learning Organisation (PELO) committee.
+Our human capital management and development programmes are driven by our People Excellence and Learning Organisation (PELO) Committee.